Ted's Hiking World Hidden Canyon & Weeping Rock

 The route becomes more challenging

 With delicate balancing the obstacle could be negotiated, and I watch a young hiker do just that as I converse with his female companion who will have nothing to do with the attempt.
-Yet any slip-up here could result in a sprained ankle or worse, as there is no soft or flat place to land.
-Sure-footed though I am, the prospect of climbing down that section is uninviting.
+Yet any slip-up here could result in a sprained ankle or worse, there being no soft or flat place to land.
+Surefooted though I am, the prospect of climbing down that section is uninviting.

 *